-Political donations corrupt democracy - politicians are paid by the people, controlled by donors.
+Politicians are paid by the people and should not be controlled by donors.

 Political donations in New South Wales show voters that Members of Parliament and political parties can be "bought" by those with enough money, to do what donors want.